 \section{Introduction}

 Designing and optimizing biological sequences---including proteins and small molecules---is central to computational biology, with applications spanning therapeutics, enzyme engineering, and materials discovery \citep{yang2019machine}.
-In many realistic settings, the goal is not de novo generation but goal-directed refinement \citep{arnold1999directed,zhou2019optimization}: starting from a viable precursor and applying a small number of edits that improve a target property while preserving strict syntactic and structural validity (e.g., amino-acid constraints or SMILES grammar \citep{weininger1988smiles}).
+In many realistic settings, the goal is not de novo generation but goal-directed refinement \citep{arnold1999directed,zhou2019optimization}: starting from a viable precursor and applying a small number of edits that improve a target property while improving adherence to syntactic and structural constraints under parser-based validation (e.g., amino-acid constraints or SMILES grammar \citep{weininger1988smiles}).
 This yields a challenging search problem in an enormous discrete space with hard constraints \citep{romero2009exploring} and often variable-length transformations.

 Recent generative paradigms offer complementary strengths for this refinement setting.
 Diffusion models provide a powerful template for iterative improvement through progressive denoising \citep{ho2020denoising,song2020score}, and have been extended to categorical token spaces via discrete diffusion processes \citep{austin2021structured,hoogeboom2021autoregressive}.
-In biology, diffusion-style models have shown strong generative ability in protein sequence space \citep{alamdari2023protein,wang2024diffusion}.
-However, when the desired control interface is an explicit edit policy---especially under insertions and deletions---diffusion-style approaches typically rely on specialized transition parameterizations and sampling procedures, making it difficult to (i) enforce domain-specific validity at every intermediate step and (ii) keep edits interpretable and directly controllable \citep{gu2019levenshtein}.
+In biology, discrete diffusion models have shown strong generative ability in protein sequence space \citep{alamdari2023protein,wang2024diffusion}.
+However, when the desired control interface is an explicit edit policy---especially under insertions and deletions---these approaches typically rely on specialized transition parameterizations and sampling procedures, making it difficult to (i) enforce domain-specific validity at every intermediate step and (ii) keep edits interpretable and directly controllable \citep{gu2019levenshtein}.

-Autoregressive large language models (LLMs) \citep{brown2020language}, by contrast, natively operate over discrete tokens and can reliably produce syntactically valid sequences.
+Autoregressive large language models (LLMs) \citep{brown2020language}, by contrast, natively operate over discrete tokens and can be adapted to generate structured sequence representations.
 Yet, when repurposed for optimization, standard decoding can be myopic \citep{yao2023tree}: locally plausible edits do not necessarily realize the long-horizon plans needed to navigate rugged fitness landscapes under tight edit budgets.
-This tension motivates a method that retains the iterative, multi-step character of refinement while leveraging the structural reliability of token-level generation.
+This tension motivates a method that retains the iterative, multi-step character of refinement while leveraging the priors of token-level generation.